Feb 14, 2020

 - An incident in the workplace could harm others as well as the initial individual

 In the tricky and highly technical area of Georgia workers’ compensation law, it’s incredibly important to have a thorough understanding of your legal rights and how to avoid potential pitfalls.
 No matter how small your work injury seems to be, it’s always in your best interest to contact a skilled and knowledgeable lawyer.

 Each work injury case is unique and requires a personalized and strategic approach.
-At The Law Offices of Nathaniel F. Hansford, our Atlanta attorneys come backed by over 20 years of experience advocating on behalf of work injury victims.
+At Hansford McDaniel LLC, our Atlanta attorneys come backed by over 20 years of experience advocating on behalf of work injury victims.
 We will guide you through the claims process honestly and fight hard to help you obtain the benefits you need to heal.

 Contact Hansford McDaniel LLC at (770) 741-2825 to schedule your free case review.